alemxral/HCLI/readme.md

 cscript init.vbs
 ```

-OR Run the application using any HHCLI command in the root path:
+OR Run the application using any HCLI command in the root path:

 ### Initial Setup

-Run any command to start, the application will ask you for an username to start.
+Run any command to start, the application will ask you for a username to start.

 ```sh
 python main.py --help